Our Practices

 Measures

 To keep our flock as healthy as possible, we have instituted a semi-“closed flock” policy.
 We do not plan to purchase ewes from other farms but will instead keep a percentage of our best female lambs as future breeding ewes.
 Our standards for retainment include evaluation of their size, wool quality and overall health.
-We have a quarantine procedure for the introduction of a new breeding ram every few years.
+We have a quarantine procedure for the introduction of new breeding rams every few years.
 This approach significantly reduces the risk of accidentally bringing disease to the farm.

 When we have people visit the farm we follow bio-security protocols such as providing boot covers, using hand sanitization stations and limiting direct access to pens.